 It’s great that so many travelers and locals today want to avoid exploitative elephant tourism and visit sanctuaries instead.
 But what’s even better than that, is seeing real wild elephants living completely free.
 And by visiting and supporting a place like this, you support a model of tourism that creates value for habitat conservation, which is the most important thing for the long-term survival of wild elephants in Thailand.

 How Kuiburi elephant safaris work

 This is a national park so you need to pay an entrance fee.
 Foreigners pay 200 Baht for adults and 100 for Children.
-For Thais, the price is 40 Baht adult, 20 child.
+For Thais, the price is 40 Baht for adults, 20 for children.
 When you arrive there is a parking lot, some toilets, and a ranger station.
 From here you must go by a pickup truck with a driver and guide from the park, which all together costs 850 Baht total for up to eight people.
 Considering what you’re getting this is a pretty great deal.
 If you arrive at 2 pm and want to stay out the whole time, that’s four hours with a driver and guide for around $25 USD plus the entrance price.

 Once you’ve paid, you climb into the back of a pickup truck which has three rows of lightly padded benches, then you head into the forest.
 The piles of elephant poop on the road tell you that you could see one at any minute, and your guide will be looking into the trees from the moment you leave.
 You should help out, it’s totally possible you’ll see one when the guide was looking elsewhere.